Security Gate

 Configuring your Security Gate policy

 Security Gate policies define the maximum number of vulnerabilities allowed by severity level.
-You can configure these policies in two ways:
+You can configure these policies in two ways through the Platform:

-- Global Policy: A default rule that applies to all assets in your company
+- Global Rule: A default rule that applies to all assets in your company.

-- Asset-Specific Custom Rules: Override the global policy for individual assets that require different thresholds
+- Asset Rules: Override the global rule for individual assets that require different thresholds.

-The global policy serves as the default Security Gate rule for all assets.
+The global rule serves as the default Security Gate rule for all assets.
 This is useful for establishing a company-wide security baseline.

 - Navigate to Policies in the main menu.